astropy/specutils/docs/manipulation.rst

     >>> flux_masked[spectrum_masked.mask] = np.nan #doctest:+SKIP

-The output ``spectrum_masked`` is a shallow copy of the input ``spectrum`` with the ``mask`` attribute set to True where the S/N is greater than 50 and False elsewhere.
+The output ``spectrum_masked`` is a shallow copy of the input ``spectrum`` with the ``mask`` attribute set to False where the S/N is greater than 50 and True elsewhere.
+It is this way to be consistent with ``astropy.nddata``.

 .. note:: The mask attribute is the only attribute modified by ``snr_threshold()``.
 To
              retrieve the masked flux data use ``spectrum.masked.flux_masked``.